Overall: (4.5)

 The eWallet app looks much like folders and works the same way.
 Once you log in to your wallet, you can tap on My Cards and access a full list.
 If you create categories, tapping on the wallet will lead you to those folders and then the cards within them.

-The same organization on desktop eWallet makes using the app seamless.
-Even someone who considers themselves not tech-oriented can easily work with eWallet.
+The same organization on the desktop eWallet makes using the app seamless.
+Even those who do not consider themselves tech-oriented can easily work with eWallet.

 Overall: (4.5)